google/or-tools/cmake/doc/ci.md

 ```

 # Docker
+[Docker](https://www.docker.com/resources/what-container) is a set of platform
+as a service products that use OS-level virtualization to deliver software in
+packages called containers.

+You can find official base image on the Docker registry [Docker Hub](https://hub.docker.com/search?type=image)

+## Layers
 Dockerfile is splitted in several stages.
 ![docker](docker.svg)

 # Vagrant
-Vagrant is a tool for building and managing virtual machine environments in a single workflow.
+[Vagrant](https://www.vagrantup.com/intro) is a tool for building and managing virtual machine environments in a single workflow.
 It is curently used to test FreeBSD inside a VirtualBox since we don't have any
 FreeBSD machine.

-Vagrant call an image/container a *box*.
+Vagrant call a base image a *box*.
+Vagrant call a container a *vagrant machine*.

+You can find official box on the Vagrant registry [Vagrant Cloud](https://app.vagrantup.com/boxes/search)

 note: Currently only github MacOS runner provide virtualization support (i.e. [VirtualBox](https://www.virtualbox.org/)).